On Letting Go And Living After India.

 I have given a lot of thought to the people in my life and community.
-The petty arguments, politics and toxic relationships, as well as the positive, warm and loving people, all combined in one space.
+The petty arguments, politics, and toxic relationships, as well as the positive, warm, and loving people, all combined in one space.
 I thought about a dear friendship that I lost a few months back that I spent days in agony over, but couldn’t be fully repaired.
-I thought about an instance in the online community where I was publicly humiliated for false accusations and had to remove myself from people that respected and cared for.
-I thought about all of these these hurtful moments, then thought about India, and the pain seemed to pull away.
-My purpose (and I’m still trying to pinpoint what that purpose is) seemed to mean more than holding on to that hurt or enduring emotional roller coasters.
+I thought about an instance in the online community where I was publicly humiliated for false accusations and had to remove myself from people who respected and cared for me.
+I thought about all of these hurtful moments, then thought about India, and the pain seemed to pull away.
+My purpose (and I’m still trying to pinpoint what that purpose is) seemed to mean more than holding on to that hurt or enduring an emotional roller coaster.
 In fact, the world is much bigger than this hurt.
 Poverty is much bigger than this hurt.
 Dirty water is much bigger than this hurt.
-Women’s rights is much bigger than this hurt.
+Women’s rights are much bigger than this hurt.

 Thank you, India, for helping me let go.

 Founder of Mom Spark – a lifestyle blog for moms.